ViennaTools/ViennaLS/README.md

 ```

 This will install the necessary headers and CMake files to the specified path.
 If DCMAKE_INSTALL_PREFIX is not specified, it will be installed to the standard path for your system, usually /usr/local/ .

-In order to save build time during developement, shared libraries are built by default.
-This can be disabled by setting the CMake option VIENNALS_BUILD_SHARED_LIBS=OFF .

 ### Building examples